Beginnings

 The Current Team

-Howard Berry MA PGCert HE AFHEA BFE (Assoc.) is Deputy Head of Screen, Programme Leader of the Postgraduate Film and Television Production programme, and Principal Lecturer and Head of Post-Production for the BA Film and Television Production degree at the University of Hertfordshire.
+Howard is Deputy Head of Screen, Programme Leader of the Postgraduate Film and Television Production programme, and Principal Lecturer and Head of Post-Production for the BA Film and Television Production degree at the University of Hertfordshire.
 Howard is a consultant to Warner Brothers and works closely with the Stanley Kubrick estate, and is an Associate Fellow of the Royal Historical Society, and Associate Member of the British Film Editors.
 Howard’s work has screened at Sheffield DocFest, Telluride Film Festival, Lumière Film Festival, American Cinema Editor’s EditFest Global Film Festival; and in the Frankfurt Film Museum, Contemporary Jewish Museum (San Francisco), The Design Museum (London), The Museum of the Moving Image (New York), and the National Portrait Gallery (London).
-He is a nominee for Best Documentary Feature Editing at the 2025 ACE Eddie Awards.
+He was nominated for Best Documentary Feature Editing at the 2025 ACE Eddie Awards, and is a current nominee for the Royal Television Society East Awards 2025 for Craft Editing.

-Ila Desai is an acclaimed photographer, known for her documentary style photography of live events and behind the scenes on film sets.
+Ila is an acclaimed photographer, known for her documentary style photography of live events and behind the scenes images of film sets.
 Ila has worked with a range of clients across music, film, arts, culture and heritage.
+Ila documented our launch, and has been with us at various interviews and events, including our reunion of the crew of The Shining in 2015.